CamposRF/HOWLish/HOWLish/README.md

 ## Detection pipeline

+We ha been deploying HOWLish to field operations through a detection pipeline that takes recorded soundscapes as input and outputs sound segments where it predicts wolf howls to be present.
+The pipeline has the following flow:
+1) soundscapes get segmented into 0.96s long audio examples;
+2) HOWlish predicts whether each example is not-wolf or wolf (prediction value between 0 and 1, respectively);
+3) prediction values get averaged by a moving window of size W;
+4) windows with average prediction values lower than a threshold of value T are excluded;
+5) 110 seconds of sound around the retained windows are exported as sound segments potentially containing wolf howls.

 In a real-world deployment setting, HOWLish was able to retrieve 81.3% of the howling events we detected through manual classification.
 Automated inference using HOWLish offered 22-fold reduction in the volume of data that needed to be manually processed by an operator, and a 15-fold reduction in operator time, when compared to manual annotation.

 ### Credits